trilwu/crosspet/USER_GUIDE.md

   paragraphs will not have vertical space between them, but will have first word indentation.
 - **Short Power Button Click**: Whether to trigger the power button on a short press or a long press.

+### 3.6 Sleep Screen

+You can customize the sleep screen by placing custom images in specific locations on the SD card:

+- **Single Image:** Place a file named `sleep.bmp` in the root directory.
+- **Multiple Images:** Create a `sleep` directory in the root of the SD card and place any number of `.bmp` images inside.
+If images are found in this directory, they will take priority over the `sleep.png` file, and one will be randomly selected each time the device sleeps.

+> [!TIP]
+> For best results:
+> - Use uncompressed BMP files with 24-bit color depth
+> - Use a resolution of 480x800 pixels to match the device's screen resolution.

 ---

 ## 4. Reading Mode